shubham0809200/expence/README.md

 ## Over View

-This project is for to keep a week.ly track of expenditure.
+This project is for to keep a weekly track of expenditure.

-made with Flutter
+Made on Flutter